History Of The Ramos Gin Fizz.

-Invented by Henry Ramos in the late 1800s in New Orleans the Ramos Gin Fizz was one of the more popular Mardi Gras cocktails before the prohibition of alcohol.
-Henry simply called this a Gin Fizz but his variation was different enough and so popular that people would ask for Ramos’s Gin Fizz.
-On the eve of prohibition going into effect, the story goes that at the stroke of midnight on January 16, 1920 Henry Ramos was asked to make his last gin fizz, and after he served it closed the bar and proclaimed to everyone “I’ve sold my last Gin Fizz”.
+On the eve of prohibition going into effect, the story goes that at the stroke of midnight on January 16, 1920, Henry Ramos was asked to make his last gin fizz, and after he served, it closed the bar and proclaimed to everyone, “I’ve sold my last Gin Fizz.”
 He never made another cocktail again and died in 1928.
-5 years before prohibition would be repealed with he 21st amendment.
+Five years before, the prohibition would be repealed with the 21st amendment.

 What Does The Ramos Gin Fizz Taste Like?

 The Ramos Gin Fizz is a fantastic cocktail and tastes like a warm creamy, citrusy flower.
 Like a desert drink meets a refreshing soda.
 I have included the optional vanilla extract in the list of ingredients.
 While it is not traditional, according to Stanley Arthur, he seems to imply that it makes the drink exponentially better.
 Of course, Arthur would know what was traditional too.
 The recipe he provides in his 1938 book is from former bartenders at The Stag, who had first-hand knowledge of making the drink with Henry Ramos.
 He includes the optional vanilla extract stating that bartenders almost come to blows over whether to add it, but it was a popular ingredient in the 1930s that took the drink over the top.

 How To Get Great Foam On Cocktails With Egg Whites.